Cultural Connections Case Study: Adeline Pitu

 Stage 1: Identification

-Adeline is an ambassador at the Geraldine Connor Foundation and has been involved with the foundation for quite a few years.
+Adeline has been an ambassador at the Geraldine Connor Foundation since March 2017, but has been involved with the Foundation since September 2016 after attending one of our workshops.
 Her main art form is dance (mainly hip-hop/street dance) but she is also a performer and singer.

 Stage 2: Interview